junction-labs/wineinfo/demo/05_argo_rollouts.md

 kubectl delete -f deploy/wineinfo.yaml kubectl apply -f deploy/wineinfo.yaml
 ```

-This is the current end of the demo.
-Thanks for trying Junction!

 If you're fully done, you can fully delete your k3d cluster with: